rsvim/rsvim.github.io/blog/2024-08-29-motivation.md

 Most GUI frameworks support below features:

-1. Coordinate system: Manages widget shapes, positions and sizes on plain 2-dimensions coordinates, conflicts and overlaps on 3-dimensions by introducing the Z-index.
+1. Coordinate system: Manages widget shapes, positions and sizes on plain 2-dimensions coordinates, as well as conflicts and overlaps on 3-dimensions by introducing the Z-index.
 2. Event handling: (Since user keyboard/mouse events can be located by shapes and positions, thus can be) dispatched to the handlers (callbacks) binded on the corresponding widgets and simplify user logic handling.
 3. Layout: shapes can be fixed or flexible, even managed by [css flexbox](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_flexible_box_layout/Basic_concepts_of_flexbox) like rows, columns and grids.
 4. Specialized widgets: button, popup, dialog, contents previewer, text editer, etc.